-Connections that come from and go to the same program/binary, even if they are different processes.
-These are always allowed.
+- Connections that come from and go to the same app/binary, even if they are different processes.

 Connections are matched against the rule list:

 Numerous systems and softare use a special domain in order to determine if they are online or not.
-The Portmaster grants special access to these domains if the Portmaster has not yet detected that the device is online.
+The Portmaster grants special access to these domains only while Portmaster has not yet detected that the device is online.
 This improves network bootstrapping.

 Processes are prevented from bypassing Portmaster if enabled by Block Secure DNS Bypassing .
 This includes:

-- Notifying Firefox that it should not use its own DNS-over-HTTPS resolver, but fall back to plain DNS, which the Portmaster then handles.
+- Notifying Firefox that it should not use its own DNS-over-HTTPS resolver, but fall back to plain DNS, which the Portmaster then handles securely for you.

 - Blocking known domains and IPs of DoH and DoT nameservers.

 Blocks connection if the domain or IP address is listed in one of the activated Filter Lists .

 The Portmaster applies some basic heuristics to detect malicious behaviour in the DNS system if enabled by Enable Domain Heuristics .
 This currently is rather primitive, but should be able to block the most obvious domains generated by malware, but also DNS tunnels.

-If nothing up to this point wanted to have a say in the decision, the default action is applied.
+If nothing up to this point wanted to have a say in the decision, the Default Network Action is applied.

 The Filter Lists module is responsible for fetching the filter lists, managing them and providing lightning fast access to them.